Does Our Society Promote Problematic Alcohol Consumption?

 Overcoming a substance use disorder can be challenging enough without being exposed to drugs and alcohol.
 But while people recovering from addiction to illicit substances like heroin, meth, and cocaine can change their lifestyles accordingly to avoid people, places, and situations that enable drug use, those recovering from alcohol addiction must often work harder at managing and avoiding their triggers.
 That’s because alcohol is everywhere and easily accessible in most communities across the U.S.

-Given the history of alcohol in America, and the fact that alcohol is consumed at most social events and parties, recovering alcoholics often require extensive counseling and therapy that teach them how to stay sober and mingle alongside peers who don’t have a history of alcohol abuse.
+Given the history of alcohol in America, and the fact that alcohol is consumed at most social events and parties, recovering alcoholics often require extensive counseling and therapy that teaches them how to stay sober and mingle alongside peers who don’t have a history of alcohol abuse.
 Anytime a recovering alcoholic visits a restaurant or other establishment serving alcohol, they must work harder at keeping cravings and tendencies in check to avoid an alcohol relapse.
-Those recovering from heroin or meth addiction may fare better in these situations since illicit drugs are not readily available, while those recovering from alcohol addiction must frequently and more heavily rely on skills to avoid relapse.
+Those recovering from heroin or meth addiction may fare better in these situations since illicit drugs are not readily available.
 Even watching alcohol commercials on television can trigger one’s urge to drink alcohol.

 Here’s how to help an alcoholic stay on track with sobriety: